|Granite xenolith (foreign rock) exposed in the mine rib (wall) of |

 Interest in the Sloan 1 and 2 kimberlites was initiated by Superior Minerals in the following year in 1980.
 This was followed by a Superior-Lac joint venture in 1983, and in 1984, the property was quit-claimed back to the owners.
 This latter event coincided with a scheduled advanced royalty payment, and the purchase of Superior Minerals by Mobil Oil Company.
 Mobil eventually disposed of all of Superior's mineral interests while Lac Minerals was entering into litigation in Canada concerning its control of the Hemlo Gold mine (Oliver, 1990).
 In 1994, Royalstar Ltd. drove a 700-foot adit into the Sloan 2 kimberlite to test for economic mineralization.
 In 2006, DiamonEx Ltd of Brisbane Australia, leased the property with the plan of sampling the property and recovering a large parcel of diamonds for valuation.
 At about the same time (2006-2008), exploration by DiamonEx resulted in discovery of a few hundred cryptovolcanic (kimberlite-like) anomalies and kimberlitic indicator mineral anomalies in the Colorado and Wyoming region.

-The dominant regional structure in the district is the Virginia-Dale ring dike complex, a circular granitic pluton of nearly 9 miles in diameter.
+The dominant regional structure in the district is the Virginia-Dale ring dike complex, a circular granitic pluton of nearly 9-miles in diameter.
 The ring-dike intrudes 1.4 Ga Sherman Granite and the older metamorphic rocks (Eggler, 1968).
-The complex is interpreted as a phase of the Log Cabin batholith located to the south.
+The complex is interpreted as a phase of the Log Cabin batholith located to the south, and represents Precambrian caldera.

 The only post-Precambrian rocks found in situ in the district are arkosic sedimentary rocks of the Pennsylvanian Fountain Formation (McCallum and others, 1979).
 In situ Lower Paleozoic rocks do not occur in the district, although some Cambrian, Ordovician, and Silurian sedimentary xenoliths are found in some kimberlite diatremes.
 It was the presence of these sedimentary xenoliths that first attracted the curiosity of geologists to the diatremes in the early 1960s (see: Chronic and Ferris, 1961).